johansan/obsidian-featured-image/README.md

     - Description: List of image file extensions to consider when searching for featured images.
     - Usage: Add or remove extensions based on the image types you use in your vault.

+12. **Create Resized Thumbnail**
+    - Default: `false`
+    - Description: When enabled, the plugin will create a resized version of the featured image and store its path in a separate frontmatter property.
+    - Usage: Enable this to generate smaller, optimized versions of your featured images for faster loading in previews.

+13. **Resized Thumbnail Frontmatter Property**
+    - Default: `featureResized`
+    - Description: The name of the frontmatter property used to store the resized thumbnail path.
+    - Usage: Change this if you want to use a different property name for the resized thumbnail.

+14. **Max Resized Width**
+    - Default: `0` (no restriction)
+    - Description: Maximum width in pixels for the resized thumbnail.
+Use 0 for no width restriction.
+    - Usage: Set this to limit the width of generated resized thumbnails.

+15. **Max Resized Height**
+    - Default: `0` (no restriction)
+    - Description: Maximum height in pixels for the resized thumbnail.
+Use 0 for no height restriction.
+    - Usage: Set this to limit the height of generated resized thumbnails.

+16. **Fill Resized Dimensions**
+    - Default: `false`
+    - Description: When enabled, resized thumbnails will be exactly the size specified by max width and height, which may change the aspect ratio.
+    - Usage: Enable this if you want consistently sized thumbnails with the exact dimensions specified.
+Keep disabled to maintain the original aspect ratio.

 ![Settings](images/settings.png)

 ## Benefits and Optimizations